Kirtsaeng v. John Wiley & Sons, Inc.: Reactions

 In law, Kirtsaeng has had the effect of causing a fresh look at the issue of "international exhaustion" in the patent context.
 The Federal Circuit in the 2001 Jazz Photo v.
 US International Trade Commission case had held that lawful sales of patented goods outside the US did not give rise to patent exhaustion inside the U.S. In a 2015 order in Lexmark v.
 Impression Products, the Federal Circuit sua sponte (unprompted) called for briefing and amicus curiae participation in an en banc consideration of whether:

-In light of Kirtsaeng v.
-John Wiley & Sons, Inc., 133 S. Ct.
-1351 (2012), should this court overrule Jazz Photo Corp. v.
-International Trade Commission, 264 F.3d 1094 (Fed.
-Cir.
-2001), to the extent it ruled that a sale of a patented item outside the United States never gives rise to United States patent exhaustion.

 Similarly, an effort by academic publisher Pearson to control after-market textbook sales on the basis of trademark was dismissed, citing Kirtsaeng.

 In educational publishing, Wiley, the Kirtsaeng plaintiff that lost the case, increased its prices for the international editions as well as the international student editions and cited Kirtsaeng.

 The decision also had an outcome-determinative effect on the long-pending dispute between Omega watches (a division of Swatch) and the retailer Costco.
 Whereas Omega had initially prevailed in the Ninth Circuit, the same way that John Wiley had, the decision was reversed after the United States Supreme Court decided Kirtsaeng.